-The presented in vitro data substantiate our previous experimental findings and TIPBS hypothesis, by demonstrating that both OATP1B1 and OATP1B3 mediated transport of highly protein bound substrates in human serum, and their inhibition by Rifampicin, can be under-estimated using the conventional $f_u$ adjustment approach, which can attribute to the reported compound-dependent scaling factors required in predicting in vivo hepatic clearance of these drugs and DDIs.
+The presented in vitro data substantiate our previous experimental findings and TIPBS hypothesis.
+We demonstrated that both OATP1B1 mediated transport of highly protein bound substrates in human serum, and their inhibition by Rifampicin, can be under-estimated using the conventional f., adjustment approach.
+The under-estimation can attribute to the reported compound-dependent scaling factors required in predicting in vivo hepatic clearance of these drugs and DDIs.

 Moreover, except for Lovastatin, there is a positive correlation between the albumin/OATP1B1 binding affinity difference and the extent of TIPBS effect (Table 1), supporting our previous hypothesis, based on mathematical simulations using a dynamic binding model [2], that high protein binding itself may not be sufficient to indicate whether a compound is subject to binding shift due to its interactions with transporters.
-It is intriguing that although the fu adjustment method led to underestimation of Rifampicin inhibition potencies in human serum for all OATP1B1 substrates, it is not clear when the extent of underestimation is substrate dependent.

-Our current and previous experimental studies and theoretical modeling collectively suggest that high affinity binding to a transporter by its substrate or inhibitor may displace the compound's binding to serum binding proteins, hence, the conventional approach of using equilibrium unbound fraction $f_u$ may not be valid in predicting in vivo clearance and DDI for such compound.
+Our current and previous experimental studies and theoretical modeling collectively suggest that high affinity binding to a transporter by its substrate or inhibitor may displace the compound's binding to serum binding proteins, hence, the conventional approach of using equilibrium unbound fraction fumay not be valid in predicting in vivo clearance and DDI for such compound.
 We therefore call for more research on this subject in order to better understand and predict drug transport in complex, protein-rich biological matrixes.